New Attitude (song)

 Howie Rice, and Peter Burnetta.
-Released as a single in December 1984, it helped launching LaBelle's solo career as a pop music singer after the singer had spent seven years without a crossover pop hit following the break-up of her band Labelle.
+Released as a single in December 1984, it helped launch LaBelle's solo career as a pop music singer after the singer had spent seven years without a crossover pop hit following the break-up of her band Labelle.

 "New Attitude" climbed to number 17 on the US Billboard Hot 100 and number one on the Hot Dance Music chart in a remixed form in 1985.
 It also peaked at number three on the Hot R&B/Hip-Hop Songs chart in 1985.

 Background and composition

 In 1984, Patti LaBelle began taking part in films, participating in her first acting role in the acclaimed film, A Soldier's Story.
 Around the same time, the producers of the film, Beverly Hills Cop, were busy putting together a soundtrack for the film, and called on LaBelle to record two songs for its soundtrack.
 "New Attitude", a song about a woman changing her outlook on life both emotionally and physically, marked LaBelle's first single for MCA Records.